Skroot-Laboratory-Inc/Continuous/resources/sibcontrol/README.md

 # Documentation

-For API documentation and usage, see files in the "documentation" directory.
+For API documentation and usage, see files in the `sibcontrol/documentation` directory.

 # Software Requirements